[Tokyo] Travel to the setting of Chika Umino's "March Comes in Like a Lion"!

 There was a "Mikazukicho" in Tsukudajima

-The setting of "Mikazuki-cho" was inspired by Tsukudajima in Chuo Ward, Tokyo.
-Tokugawa Ieyasu, the first shogun of the Edo shogunate, called in the fishermen of Tsukuda Village in Osaka, who had advanced fishing techniques, and created the island by reclaiming land from the sea for them.
-It was once a small island, but with the progress of reclamation in Tokyo Bay, it is now connected to the surrounding Ishikawajima and Tsukishima islands.
-Let's take a walk across Tsukuda Kobashi Bridge, a familiar sight from "March Comes in Like a Lion."
+The setting for "Mikazuki-cho" is Tsukudajima in Chuo Ward, Tokyo.
+It was created by Tokugawa Ieyasu, the first shogun of the Edo shogunate, who invited fishermen from Tsukuda Village in Osaka, who possessed advanced fishing techniques, and reclaimed land from the sea for their benefit.
+Once a small island, land reclamation in Tokyo Bay has progressed, and it is now connected to the mainland by the surrounding Ishikawajima and Tsukishima islands.
+Let's take a walk across Tsukuda Kobashi, a familiar sight from "March Comes in Like a Lion."

 (Nearest stations: Tsukishima Station on the Tokyo Metro Yurakucho Line, Tsukishima Station on the Toei Oedo Line)